Gas Food Equipment Network & National Accounts

-The Gas Foodservice Equipment Network (GFEN) is an international alliance of utilities, foodservice equipment manufacturers, gas industry associations and foodservice trade allies organized to be a source of gas solutions for the commercial segment with a focus on the foodservice industry.
+The Gas Foodservice Equipment Network (GFEN) is an international alliance of utilities, foodservice equipment manufacturers, gas industry associations, national accounts, and foodservice trade allies organized to be a source of gas solutions for the commercial segment with a focus on the foodservice industry.

 GFEN membership is open to natural gas providers, manufacturers of natural gas commercial foodservice equipment or HVAC systems and other foodservice trade allies.

 The mission of this consortium is to focus on relationship building with key decision makers who oversee national accounts, including establishments in the food service industry.

 This will be accomplished by educating, informing, developing and providing energy solutions where natural gas provides operational advantages to the customer.
 The consortium will maintain customizable deliverables that members can utilize to secure and/or retain natural gas load.

 - Design a strategy to educate, advise and incentivize the markets that aren’t using gas or only using minimal gas.
 (Examples would include the heating load for the big box retail market and food service applications in refueling centers.)

 - Address market issues that can result in the reduction of gas load including the threat of electrification and environmental concerns.

 Educate the industry on the sustainability benefits of natural gas including renewable natural gas and efficient natural gas appliances as a direct pathway to decarbonization.

 - Develop a strong message and identify collaborative opportunities that will attract and encourage manufacturers to join and actively participate in consortium activities.
 (The “what’s in it for me” question must be addressed.)